-These studies are generally based on observations performed on the UK supported telescopes in the Canary Islands (ING) and Chile ( ESO), although for the past few years I’ve also been looking at the data comeing from from Pan-STARRS and ATLAS.
-For an idea of what these telescopes look like, here’s a picture of me standing nervously under the ESO Very Large Telescope.
+These studies are generally based on observations performed on the UK supported telescopes in the Canary Islands (ING) and Chile ( ESO), although for the past few years I’ve also been looking at the data coming from Pan-STARRS and ATLAS.
+For an idea of what big telescopes look like, here’s a picture of me standing nervously under the ESO Very Large Telescope.

 My “official” University stats page is here, but in summary I work with a bunch of great people on the following projects: